dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-scroll-content-by-using-the-iscrollinfo-interface.md

  [!code-xaml[IScrollInfoMethods#2](~/samples/snippets/csharp/VS_Snippets_Wpf/IScrollInfoMethods/CSharp/Window1.xaml#2)]

- Each <xref:System.Windows.Controls.Button> in the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file triggers an associated custom method that controls scrolling behavior in <xref:System.Windows.Controls.StackPanel>.
+ Each <xref:System.Windows.Controls.Button> in the XAML file triggers an associated custom method that controls scrolling behavior in <xref:System.Windows.Controls.StackPanel>.
 The following example shows how to use the <xref:System.Windows.Controls.Primitives.IScrollInfo.LineUp%2A> and <xref:System.Windows.Controls.Primitives.IScrollInfo.LineDown%2A> methods; it also generically shows how to use all the positioning methods that the <xref:System.Windows.Controls.Primitives.IScrollInfo> class defines.

  [!code-csharp[IScrollInfoMethods#3](~/samples/snippets/csharp/VS_Snippets_Wpf/IScrollInfoMethods/CSharp/Window1.xaml.cs#3)]
  [!code-vb[IScrollInfoMethods#3](~/samples/snippets/visualbasic/VS_Snippets_Wpf/IScrollInfoMethods/VisualBasic/Window1.xaml.vb#3)]